 Keeping your laptop cool can be a challenging task.
 Space-saving parts emit a lot of heat, and in an enclosed system, this can be hard to disperse.

-By following the tips in this article, you should be able to keep your temperatures low enough to ensure you get many years of life from your gaming laptop.
+By following the tips in this article, you should be able to take care of your gaming laptop to ensure you get many years of life from it.

 Jake Redman is a UK-born-digital nomad & founder of Ultimate Quality Content, a collective of high-end copywriters formed to provide detailed insight into everything technology-related.
 Jake is the definition of a man-nerd.
 He gets excited over things like processor architecture, ray-tracing, & is an avid E-Sports fan, specifically League of Legends.
 When he isn’t writing detailed tech-related articles, Jake can be found performing fire-breathing shows & wields a dragon staff, or on the sofa playing Mario Kart.